v-exec/Elyium/README.md

 - ~~Create a simple interface engine for the application.
 This is when the application starts to be put together.~~

-- Create a preliminary selection of characters and objects to interact with.
+- ~~Create a preliminary selection of characters and objects to interact with.
 These are actually quite simple, as both objects and characters have relatively similar functionality: present a narrative, give the player a choice.
-The main difference between the two is how characters would potentially have 'standing' with the player that would evolve over time and affect how the player interacts with them, whereas objects would not.
+The main difference between the two is how characters would potentially have 'standing' with the player that would evolve over time and affect how the player interacts with them, whereas objects would not.~~

-- Create a few static stories that go along with the preliminary entities.
+- ~~Create a few static stories that go along with the preliminary entities.
 This would replace a narrative constructor algorithm.
 This system would need to divide a 'sequence' into a few key parts, each of which would have a selection of attributes that describe what other pieces it can be fitted with.
-Additionally, it would need to make sure not to repeat phrases (like, ever), as that'd be very immersion breaking and would give away the procedural generation to the player.
+Additionally, it would need to make sure not to repeat phrases (like, ever), as that'd be very immersion breaking and would give away the procedural generation to the player.~~

-- Implement story bits and interactive entities as content in interface engine.
+- ~~Implement story bits and interactive entities as content in interface engine.~~

-At this point, we have the minimum viable product.
-A game where you shake your phone enough times to get some text with a cool image and make some choices in it, with *some* effect on the rest of the game world.
-It's not incredibly exciting, but it has the potential to convey the idea quite accurately.
-I think that, in all likelyhood, it won't take much time to get to this point, giving me a lot of time to work on the more advanced versions of the features.
-Here is the continuation of the project plan:

 - Create narrative construction system, and implement it into the game.
 This system would handle constructing sequences out of small textual bits, as well as managing the consequences of player choices, i.e. keeping a set of values that represent the key choices the player has made, and the player's relationship to other entities.
 I choose to focus on this immediately after finishing the minimum viable product, because it is the heart of the game experience.
 Pretty interfaces and fancy animations are not central to the idea, and so they're left for later.